The free energy of spherical pure $p$-spin models -- computation from the TAP approach: Introduction

 \subsection{Earlier related works}

 In this section we survey earlier works where the free energy $F(\beta)$ was computed without using the Parisi formula.
-For \emph{very small }$\beta$ and in the absence of an external field, one can easily obtain $F(\beta)$ from the following argument, which also explains why a critical temperature as in (\ref{eq:bcdef}) exists.
+For \emph{very small }$\beta$ and in the absence of an external field, one can easily obtain $F(\beta)$ from the following argument.
 By Jensen's inequality,

 For an arbitrary model, with either spherical or Ising spins, a short calculation yields that for very small $\beta$,